NorthernWidget/ALog/README.md

 ### Basic syntax of C programming

-Programming languages all have ways in which locial thoughts are placed into text that is entered into a computer.
+Programming languages all have ways in which logical thoughts are placed into text that is entered into a computer.
 Here is a non-exhaustive list of these.
 It is not intended to be complete, but to give you some essential tools to start reading the code that appears below.

 #### Defining variables